A Degrowth Economy Explained

 Through this spirit of shared inquiry and compassion, we hope to lay a path forward, creating a degrowth economy that truly nurtures the earth, its people, and all the beings we often forget are our relatives.

-Watch this excellent video by Andrewism explaining degrowth for more information.
+Watch this excellent video by Andrewism - external link explaining degrowth for more information.
 The degrowth explanation starts at 21:45.

-This description of degrowth was initially created by Jason Hickel.
+This description of degrowth was initially created by Jason Hickel - external link.
 It has been reworded, expanded and simplified to increase accessibility.
-The conclusion was originally written by JP Arellano.
+The conclusion was originally written by JP Arellano - external link.

 Learn more about degrowth in the pages below: